insin/nwb/docs/Configuration.md

 }
 ```

-Alternatively, you can also add new properties directly to the top-level Webpack config using [`extra`](#extra-object)
+Alternatively, you can also add new properties directly to the top-level Webpack config using [`extra` config](#extra-object).

 ###### Default Loaders